CobayaSampler/planck_lensing_external/README.md

 ** work under developement ***

 This is an example likelihood package that can be externally installed and then referenced from Cobaya .yaml files via the qualified module name.
-It just reproduces the Planck 2018 likelihoods already installed with Cobaya.
+It just reproduces the Planck 2018 lensing likelihoods already installed with Cobaya.

 Requires latest external_modules banch (https://github.com/CobayaSampler/cobaya/pull/53) of Cobaya.